seiffayed/Password_Manager/README.md

 ## 🙌 Author

-Built by **SeiF Fayed** as a Python Tkinter project for managing and generating passwords locally.
+Built by **SeiF Fayed** as a Python Tkinter project for managing, generating, saving, and searching passwords locally.